DOI-USGS/ghsc-esi-groundmotion-processing/docs/contents/manual/config_file.md

 This is a useful reference as an overview of the config options.

 When a project is created, it has an associated "config directory."
-The project creation project will create a single file:
+The project creation process will create a single file:

 ```
 conf/